 With no stand out word or phrase in the letter to demonise him with, it was denouced wholesale as bitchy, moany, odious (Rock’s Back Pages emailed their subscribers the NME’s homophobic hit piece from 22 August 1992 to remind them that Morrissey is a racist) & untruthful – with journalists insisting that Marr has to be cajoled into talking about Morrissey as if Morrissey should know that esp as Marr is cajoled nearly every time.

 It’s not quite clear what Johnny Marr said recently to piss off Morrissey, but it resulted in an extremely bitchy “open letter” from the former Smiths singer to his one-time guitarist and songwriting partner.
 (Rolling Stone, January 2022)

 And they added in a selection of old scandals from words taken out of context and negatively editorialised.

 The Guardian chose Hitler, Brexit, Rape Apologist, Immigration, Merseyrail, and For Britain.
 The Independent chose For Britain, Hitler, Own Race and Khan’s Accent.
 Consequence went for Con-Vid and For Britain.

 Side Note 1: The NME kept it general with ‘controversial‘ Morrissey & ‘legendary‘ Marr.
-Which is fitting.
-By about 1988 Morrissey was too erratic to become an A-list star and they decided to invest in Marr.
+Which is the what they’d wanted since the Smiths split.

 I must admit, pestered Marr.
 A relentless mixture of journo and fan… the true story of The Smiths has become a prisoner of Morrissey’s whimsical memory and busy tongue, and, worse, the loaded imaginings of hacks… Marr has steeled himself and agreed to do a once-and-for-all, no-holds-barred interview about the band that, more than any other, illuminated ’80s Britpop.